pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

    The postgis driver uses Alembic for managing schema migrations, so future changes to the postgis database schema will be much easier to roll out than in the past.

-   See below for more information about migrating to the Postgis index driver.
+   See below for more `information about migrating to the Postgis index driver<#the-new-postgis-index-driver>`_.

    Note that many other libraries in the ODC ecosystem may not work well with the Postgis driver at first.
-As noted above, Explorer and Datacube-OWS in particular will need extensive changes before they can be used with the new index driver.

 5. New Lineage API (Postgis driver only)